couscous/formulaone-database/circuits/README.md

 # Circuits
-This folder contains tracks svgs and the databses that has a lot of information about the many circuits that F1 had been in his history.
+This folder contains tracks svgs and databases that has a lot of information about the circuits that F1 had been in his history.
-At the moment, in the database there are information for
+At the moment, informations are available for these circuits:

   - Silverstone
   - Monza